|Litigation / Class Actions

 Stikeman Elliott's National Litigation Group is rated among Canada's top-tier business litigation practices by domestic and international legal directories:

 The Canadian Legal Lexpert Directory cites 21 Stikeman Elliott litigators among those recommended in the areas of Class Actions, Corporate Commercial, Corporate Tax, Commercial Insurance, Directors' and Officers' Liability, Competition, Product Liability, Public Law, Electricity (Regulatory), Shipping, International Arbitration, and Securities.
-The Directory further ranks eight of the firm's Toronto, Montréal and Ottawa litigators as Most Frequently Recommended (that publication's highest ranking) in Corporate Commercial, Corporate Tax, Competition, and Class Actions.
+The Directory further ranks eight of the firm's Toronto, Montréal and Ottawa litigators as Leading lawyers (that publication's highest ranking) in Corporate Commercial, Corporate Tax, Competition, and Class Actions.

 Nine litigators (representing its Toronto, Montréal, Ottawa, Vancouver and Calgary offices) were cited in the prestigious Lexpert/American Lawyer Guide to the 500 Leading Lawyers in Canada in the areas of Arbitration, Class Actions, Competition, Corporate Commercial, Corporate Tax, Insolvency & Financial Restructuring and Securities Litigation.